brazil-data-cube/lasrc-docker/README.md

 ## Acknowledgements

-Copyright for portions of LaSRC 1.4 docker code are held by `DHI GRAS A/S <https://github.com/DHI-GRAS>`_, 2018 as part of project `lasrclicious <https://github.com/DHI-GRAS/lasrclicious>`_.
+Copyright for portions of LaSRC 1.4 docker code are held by [DHI GRAS A/S](https://github.com/DHI-GRAS), 2018 as part of project [lasrclicious](https://github.com/DHI-GRAS/lasrclicious).